ashfaque-solangi/order-flow-prototype/README.md

 *   **Functional Scenarios**:
     *   **Scenario 1: Applying Filters**:
         1. User opens the modal and interacts with any filter control (e.g., types in a quantity range, checks a style box).
         2. The application state for filters is updated instantly.
-The "Available Orders" section re-renders in the background to show only orders that match all active criteria.
+The "Available Orders" section re-renders in the background to show only orders that match all active criteria (from both the header and the modal).
     *   **Scenario 2: Clearing Filters**:
         1. User clicks "Clear All Filters".
-        2. All filter states are reset.
-The "Available Orders" section updates to show all available orders.
+        2. All filter states are reset to their default values.
+The "Available Orders" section updates to show all available orders again.
     *   **Scenario 3: Closing the Modal**:
         1. User clicks "Apply & Close" or the 'X' button.
         2. The modal closes.
-The last applied filter state remains active.
+The last applied filter state remains active and continues to filter the orders.